Money Matters: 6 tips on how to fund Volunteer work

 Ask your university or workplace

 If you’re pursuing a full time volunteering role and therefore won’t be able to work for money at the same time, look to see if your university or work organisation offers any funding you could be eligible for.
-For example, the University of Exeter run a that provides employers with a subsidy that covers the student’s wage and their employer on-costs, enabling students to secure (usually) unpaid internships whilst earning money to live off.
+For example, the University of Exeter run a funding scheme that provides employers with a subsidy that covers the student’s wage and their employer on-costs, enabling students to secure (usually) unpaid internships whilst earning money to live off.
 Some universities also offer course modules with opportunities to gain work experience for credits where funding for transport may be available.

 Look at charities